pymedphys/pymedphys/README.rst

 ..
 START_OF_ABOUT_IMPORT

-Bringing together Medical Physicists to create quality transparent software at a price affordable by all our peers (free)
+Bringing together Medical Physicists to create quality transparent software at a price affordable by all our peers, no matter what country they are from (free).

 PyMedPhys, a community powered by git and continuous integration.
 A place to share, review, improve, and transparently learn off of each other’s code.